magma1447/php-AquaIlluminationTools/README.md

 My goal was to change the schedule by one hour, and reduce the intensity by 10%.
 I also thought there was a bit too much blue coloring, so I added some more cool_white again.
-I have created my settings using these snippets: php -f moveXmin.php TQ1\ D.Saxby\ cleaner\ resp\ spikes\ nov\ 2016v2.aip my.aip -60 php -f change-intensity.php my.aip my.aip 0.9
+I have created my settings using these snippets: php -f moveXmin.php TQ1\ D.Saxby\ cleaner\ resp\ spikes\ nov\ 2016v2.aip my.aip -60 php -f change-intensity.php my.aip my2.aip 0.9
-Now I manually copied the cool_white section from Saxby's original file into my.aip. php -f update-hash.php my.aip my.aip
+Now I manually copied the cool_white section from my.aip into my2.aip. php -f update-hash.php my2.aip my2.aip